PurdueMathAntiracism/PurdueMathAntiracism.github.io/reading_list.md

 1. [Todxs cuentan: building community and welcoming humanity from the first day of class.](/readings/firstdayofclass.pdf) by Federico Ardilla-Mantilla
 1. [More Than Just Skill: Examining Mathematics Identities, Racialized Narratives, and Remediation Among Black Undergraduates](https://purdue-primo-prod.hosted.exlibrisgroup.com/permalink/f/1c3q7im/TN_jstor_csp10.5951/jresematheduc.47.3.0233) by Gregory Larnell
 1. [Urban Mathematics Education as a Political and Personal Project](https://ebrary.net/173081/education/urban_mathematics_education_political_personal_project) by Gregory Larnell and Danny Bernard Martin
+1. [“It Seems like They Purposefully Try to Make as Many Kids Drop”: An Analysis of Logics and Mechanisms of Racial-Gendered Inequality in Introductory Mathematics Instruction](https://www.tandfonline.com/doi/full/10.1080/00221546.2021.1879586) by Luis A. Leyva, R. Taylor McNeill, Brittany L. Marshall & Oscar A. Guzmán

 - [Summer Program Gives Women in Graduate-Level Mathematics an EDGE](http://today.ttu.edu/posts/2018/06/edge) by Amanda Castro-Crist
 - [Building Equity-minded Online Programs](https://www.ams.org/journals/notices/202101/rnoti-p63.pdf) by Justin Lanier and Marissa Kawehi Loving